Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 In the example above, the alias name of the root CA is `caroot`.

 * Follow the dedicated section [Add self-signed TLS certificates](/docs/install/#add-self-signed-tls-certificates) to add the custom certificate, or ask your operator to do it if you are not operating streams yourself

-Please note that:

-* this procedure must be done at the installation phase of Streams.
-* If the root certificate authority has been signed by a genuine and trusted authority, the above procedure is not required.

 ### Create status codes

 The following are HTTP status codes that can be returned when trying to create a kafka subscription: